Did Michael Jackson’s road lead to Rome too?

 - Bush, Michael Lee, Michael Jackson-King of Style – Die Fashion-Ikone, 2012/2013, Inside Edition/Seemann Henschel Verlag, Leipzig, page 21

-- Greene, Robert, THE 48 LAWS OF POWER, Auktionshaus Bonhams.
-1998, A Joost Elfers Production: „take the game further: Find an image or symbol from the past that will neatly fit you situation, and put it on your schoulders like a cape.
-It will make you seem larger than life.“Michael Jackson wrote the following commentary to this statemanet: „Look/ like Me and Military/Great on arm Band/ do this find an image“, A Penguin Book, https://www.bonhams.com/auctions/19036/lot/262/
+- Greene, Robert, THE 48 LAWS OF POWER, auction house Bonhams.
+1998, A Joost Elfers Production: „take the game further: Find an image or symbol from the past that will neatly fit you situation, and put it on your shoulders like a cape.
+It will make you seem larger than life.
+A Penguin Book, https://www.bonhams.com/auctions/19036/lot/262/

 - Kemp, Martin, Geschichte der Kunst, 2000, 2007, Translation: „This form of government […] made it necessary for the emperor to confront many people with different faces.
 On the one hand, the emperor was portrayed in Rome in a way that met the traditional expectations of the republican period.
 On the other hand, the people of the empire were free to form their own conceptions of the emperor, and so they adapted a image of the emperor to their own needs.
 The possibilities of representing the emperor in the medium of sculpture were flexible, providing a variety of manifestations by responding to different expectations in different parts of the empire“, DuMont Buchverlag, Cologne, page 40

 - Lurker, Manfred, Die Botschaft der Symbole In Mythen, Kulturen und Religionen, 1990, Kösel-Verlag Gmbh & Co., Munich, page 150.